 In order to increase the member’s knowledge of the degrees he is asked to absorb, the post-candoris education sessions will occur immediately before or after the Dramatic work.
 This will assist the member in retaining and internalizing the meaning and message of the degree even if the message from the stage is, for whatever reason, ambiguous or the member distracted.
 Moreover, the member comes to his own conclusion on the message of the degree by his own analysis using his own viewpoints and world experience.

 Members should be more than a name on a list and a revenue source.
 The younger generations have grown up with the expectation of “mass customization”.
-Because the primary purpose of the SR is development of the man through education, the VOF must be able to know its members and tailor programming to their interests.
+Because the primary purpose of the Scottish Rite is development of the man through education, the VOF must be able to know its members and tailor programming to their interests.

 At initiation or affiliation, members’ personal data, Masonic experience, interests, skills, capabilities, and commitments are assessed and captured within a Member Profile (MP).
 The VOF though a contact manager will update the members status periodically.
 The data is shared internally with the committees responsible for maintaining contact with the member and advising the member of his status and degrees not yet received and opportunities to receive them.
 The MP will also track the members support of valley activities, attendance and leadership experience.